AstunTechnology/NRW_FishMapMon/readme.md

 Dependencies
 ------------

-The dependencies for the Python web application are defined in webapp/REQUIREMENTS and can be installed using pip, it is assumed that the application is installed with a Python 2.7 virtualenv.
-Additional dependencies include:
+The following system wide dependencies are must be installed:

 From `ppa:ubuntugis/ppa`: